diazgio/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [x] No, changes will be automatically reflected in the calling function.
 - [ ] Yes, the object must be the same in the caller function.

 #### Q62.
-Why is inheritance?

-#### Q63.
 What is the best example of a superclass and subclass relationship?

 - [x] car:toyota
 - [ ] ducks:pond
 - [ ] toes:feet
 - [ ] rock:stone

-#### Q64.
+#### Q63.
 Which statements best describe the Gang of Four design patterns called Memento and Observer?

 - [ ] Memento notifies multiple classes of changes.
 Observer captures and restores an object's internal state.
 - [ ] Memento defers the exact steps of an algorithm to a subclass.
 Observer defines a new operation to a class without change.
 - [ ] Memento alters an object's behavior when its state changes.
 Observer encapsulates an algorithm inside a class.
 - [x] Memento captures and restores an object's internal state.
 Observer notifies multiple classes of changes.

-#### Q65.
+#### Q64.
 What does the value (0.5,0.5,0.5) indicate in the class diagram specification position: Coordinate = (0.5,0.5,0.5)?

 - [ ] a default value of the Coordinate attribute
 - [ ] the size of the position array
 - [ ] an increment of the position attribute value
 - [x] a default value of the position attribute

-#### Q66.
+#### Q65.
 What is the most accurate example of the Liskov substitution principle?

 - [ ]